jbroadway/elefant/README.md

 # Elefant

-Elefant is an MVC framework in PHP re-imagined.
-Elefant is based on 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size did get a few things right that I haven't seen elsewhere.
+Elefant is an MVC framework in PHP re-imagined, with a complete but refreshingly simple CMS included.
+Elefant is based on 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its growing 12 years of cruft, did get a few key things right that I haven't seen elsewhere.
 This is my attempt at taking those things and starting fresh.

-This framework doesn't look much like other PHP-based MVC frameworks, but I've never been able to stomach the disconnect they have with the language itself.
+Elefant doesn't look much like other PHP-based MVC frameworks, but I've never been able to stomach the disconnect they have with the language itself.
 PHP isn't the most elegant language, and MVC constructs used in other languages feel clunky when translated into it.
 But if we flip it around and